kinescope/ios-kinescope-player/AdvancedGuide.md

 # Configuring UI

 There are a bunch of opportunities to configure player appearance.
-Look `KinescopePlayerViewConfiguration` to find out all ooptions.
+Look `KinescopePlayerViewConfiguration` to find out all options.

 This struct is used in `KinescopePlayerView` `setLayout(with:)` method.